soposilverhawk/redseam-clothing/README.md

 - Component-based architecture (modular, reusable UI components)
 - Backend API (fetching products, submitting orders, handling login and registration)

-# Building the Project

-# What We learned and Practiced
+# What I learned and Practiced
 Working on the Redberry e-commerce webiste allowed me to gain hands-on experience with real-world web development practices.
 Throughout the project, I strengthened my technical skills and better saw the key areas where I can further imrpove my knowledge and understanding.

 ## Learned: